floiseau/PhD_Thesis_Template/README.md

 ### Headers and footers
 The header are footer are set with the package `fancyhdr`.
 The left page headers contain the chapter name and the right page headers contain the section name.
-The page number are set in the footer in the exterior side of the page.
+The page numbers are set in the footer in the exterior side of the page.

 ### Captions
 For the caption, we use the package `caption`.